Permanence properties of $F$-injectivity: Ascent under flat homomorphisms with geometrically CMFI fibers

 We now show that the first homomorphism in \eqref{eq:raduandrefactorlc} is injective.
 Applying the functorial isomorphism of Lemma \ref{lem:ascentkeyiso}$(\ref{lem:ascentkeyiso3})$ to the Frobenius homomorphism $F_R\colon R \to F_{R*}R$ and the ideal $I = \fm$ of $R$, we obtain the commutative diagram

-The horizontal homomorphism in the bottom row is injective by the fact that $H^{i-n}_{\fm}(F_R)$ is injective by the $F$-injectivity of $R$, and then by using the flatness of $H^n_{J}(S)$ over $R$ in Lemma \ref{lem:ascentkeyiso}$(\ref{lem:ascentkeyisoflatlc})$.
+The horizontal homomorphism in the bottom row is injective by the $F$-injectivity of $R$, and then by using the flatness of $H^n_{J}(S)$ over $R$ in Lemma \ref{lem:ascentkeyiso}$(\ref{lem:ascentkeyisoflatlc})$.
 By the commutativity of the diagram, we see that the first homomorphism in \eqref{eq:raduandrefactorlc} is injective.

 It remains to show that the second homomorphism in \eqref{eq:raduandrefactorlc} is injective.
 By Lemma \ref{lem:ascentkeyiso}$(\ref{lem:ascentkeyiso3withfrob})$, this homomorphism can be identified with the homomorphism